rosscouldrey/Application-Insights-to-PowerBI-with-ADX/README.md

 For this architecture you must deploy the following resources;
 1) Log Analytics Workspace (LAW)
-2) Application Insights (Workspace-based)
-      a) connect your App Insights to your LAW created in step 1
+2) Application Insights (Workspace-based) <br> a) connect your App Insights to your LAW created in step 1
 3) Event Hubs
 4) Azure Data Explorer (ADX)